zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 134. saw the glory of gold: by forging good completion,

-The two rubbed each other on their hands, and should be alone like a rhino horn.
+The two rubbed each other on their hands, and should be alone like a rhinoceros horn.

 "After seeing the glory of gold": "After seeing, after seeing, after measuring, judging, after each, after figure out.
 "Gold" (Suvaassāti) is gold